Reconstruction theorem for complex polynomials: Introduction

 where $\Phi_{(\varphi, y)}: M \rightarrow \mathbb R^{k}$ is defined as

 Moreover if $k>2m+1$ then the set $\Phi_{(\varphi, y)}(M)$ completely determines the deterministic structure of the time series produced by the dynamical system. \end{theorem}

-Recently Forn\ae ss and Peters \cite{FP} studied in how far the dynamical behavior of complex polynomials can be deduced from knowing only their real orbits.
-They proved that for an open and dense set of polynomials, measure theoretical entropy can be recovered from the real part of the orbits.
+Recently Forn\ae ss and Peters \cite{FP} studied in how far the dynamical behaviour of complex polynomials can be deduced from knowing only their real orbits.
+They proved that for non-exceptional polynomials, measure theoretical entropy can be recovered from the real part of the orbits.
 In this paper we extend their result to the set of all polynomials:

 \begin{theorem} Let $P(z)$ be a complex polynomial of degree $d\geq 2$ and $\nu=\Phi_*(\mu)$, where $\mu$ is the equilibrium measure for $P(z)$.
 Then the probability measure $\nu$ is invariant and ergodic.
-Moreover $\nu$ is the unique measure of maximal entropy $\log d$, except when the Julia set of $P$ is contained in invariant line, then it has an entropy $0$. \end{theorem}
+Moreover $\nu$ is the unique measure of maximal entropy $\log d$, except when the Julia set of $P$ is contained in invariant line, then its entropy equals zero. \end{theorem}

 The main difficulty here is that in the exceptional case the induced map on the real orbits map does not extend continuously to the natural compactification.
-The background and proof of this theorem are given in sections 2 and 3.
+The background and proof of Theorem \ref{thm2} are given in sections 2 and 3.

-The following theorem is our main result.
+The following theorem, whose proof will be given in the last section, is the main result.
 It is in the same spirit as Theorem \ref{thmtak2} but for complex polynomials and the standard projection to $\R$.